ni/nimi-python/docs/nifgen/functions.rst

     Writes data to the waveform in onboard memory.

-    By default, subsequent calls to this function continue writing data from the position of the last sample written.
-You can set the write position and offset by calling the nifgen\_SetNamedWaveformNextWritePosition nifgen\_SetWaveformNextWritePosition function.
+    By default, subsequent calls to this method continue writing data from the position of the last sample written.
+You can set the write position and offset by calling the nifgen_SetNamedWaveformNextWritePosition nifgen_SetWaveformNextWritePosition method.